 The longest process will be observing all there is to see and read in the text.
 When it comes to interpreting what you learned, you’ll be making that interpretation pretty quickly.
 Remember though, to let Scripture interpret Scripture.

 I hope this has been of benefit to you and that you are looking to go deeper in your studies.
 This certainly will be that challenge for you as you learn this process.
 Are you up for it?
 You’ll be glad you did as your understanding of the Word will grow deeper and stronger.

-If you are looking for a study group of like-minded women, why not consider joining the Deeper in God Bible Studies group over on Facebook?
+If you are looking for a study group of like-minded believers, why not consider joining the DIG Bible Study Community group over on my private social network?
 Not only do we have regular Bible Studies but we also participate in writing out whole books of the Bible!
 Imagine that?!
 Come on over to find out more…click the red link above to join!

 Do you want the digital copy of the three elements to inductive study?
 You can download it <<here>>.